ToniIltanen/ep_oidc/README.md

 Note, that this plugin does not implement authorization for your etherpad-lite, so you must handle the authorization hook with another plugin (or create one yourself).
 Without the authorization, your etherpad-lite installation will not allow the user a permission to the pads, even though authenticated with ep_oidc.
+In example, going to the admin page with ep_oidc used as authentication and not implementing authorization, will cause an endless loop of requests (auth passes, but not authorized).

 ## License